epam/ember-java-client/README.md

 * Simple short time interactions with Ember (for example order request transmission or positions download).
 In case of errors users are advised to simply to retry full operation (including ember connection).
 * Production pipeline sample show how to stay connected to ember 24/7 and automatically reconnect.
 This production ready error handling adds complexity and not recommended for simple use cases.

-This package contains samples of the first type see <LINK> for e
+This package contains samples of the first type, see project <LINK> for the sample of the second kind.

 Additional information can be found in Trading Data Model document.